purescript/purescript-free/docs/Control/Monad/Free.md

 runFree :: forall f a.
 (Functor f) => (f (Free f a) -> Free f a) -> Free f a -> a
 ```

-Run a free monad with a function that unwraps a single layer of the functor `f` at a time,
+Run a free monad with a function that unwraps a single layer of the functor `f` at a time.

 #### `runFreeM`